 Kerra included a suite of surprising details to bring historical and personal relevance to the client's dream space: the island counter was made from the client's former live-edge dining table — a piece too big to bring into her new home.
 The mid-century roasting oven was converted into a powder room sink.
 Kerra took remnants of the unsalvageable original pine floors to design a 'welcome mat' inlay in the new floors in the foyer.

-+ AS FEATURED ON: THE WASHINGTON POST MAGAZINE, COTTAGES & BUNGALOWS, HOUZZ
++ AS FEATURED ON: THE WASHINGTON POST MAGAZINE, HGTV MAGAZINE, COTTAGES & BUNGALOWS MAGAZINE, HOUZZ

 ( scroll to view all photos, click to enlarge )